 (e.g. due to seizing up after remaining in the same position for a long time), release any stored energy in the actuator (e.g. spring compression).
-See associated actuator documentation.
+See associated actuator documentation

-While the valve is operating, the actuator, for example, may vent during closed-loop operation or when the valve opens or closes.
+While the valve is operating, air is vented from the actuator, for example, during closed-loop operation or when the valve opens or closes.